 Why does bad GPS data happen?

-There are many factors that contribute to the accuracy of your GPS data - and it's important to keep in mind that no data is perfect; in fact, there is some degree of error inherent in any GPS recording.
-Ignoring (for now) environmental factors, different devices do simply have different qualities of GPS hardware and software - meaning that even if your device is working at its peak performance, there will always be a margin of error in the accuracy of its recording.
+Many factors contribute to the accuracy of your GPS data - and it's important to keep in mind that no data is perfect; in fact, there is some error inherent in any GPS recording.
+Ignoring (for now) environmental factors, different devices have different qualities of GPS hardware and software - meaning that even if your device is working at its peak performance, there will always be a margin of error in the accuracy of its recording.

-GPS works by connecting your device to a number of overhead satellites and very precisely measuring the amount of time it takes for a signal to travel between your device and the satellites.
+GPS works by connecting your device to a number of overhead satellites and precisely measuring the time it takes for a signal to travel between your device and the satellites.
 Because the speed at which the signal travels is known, the amount of time the signal is in transit allows your device to calculate the distance to each satellite.
 Since the position of each satellite is known, as well as the distance between those satellites and your GPS device, your position can be triangulated.
-For more information see this Knowledge Base article.
+More information can be found here.